Deploying Smart Contract Using Hardhat

 console.log(`Deploying contracts with the account: ${deployer.address}`);

-console.log(`Account balance: ${(await deployer.getBalance()).toString()}`);
+console.log(`Account balance: ${(await deployer.provider.getBalance(deployerAddr)).toString()}`);

-const sbtContract = await sbt.deploy();
+const sbtContract = await ethers.deployContract("SoulBoundToken");

-await sbtContract.deployed();
+await sbtContract.waitForDeployment();

 console.log(`Congratulations!
 You have just successfully deployed your soul bound tokens.`);

-console.log(`SBT contract address is ${sbtContract.address}.
-You can verify on https://baobab.scope.klaytn.com/account/${sbtContract.address}`);
+console.log(`SBT contract address is ${sbtContract.target}.
+You can verify on https://baobab.scope.klaytn.com/account/${sbtContract.target}`);

 }